rturcotte861/PracticalMachineLearning/index.md

 ## Validating the model

-We perfom a cross validation and simultaneously estimate the out of sample error rate using the validation set that was previously created.
+We perfom a validation and simultaneously estimate the out of sample error rate using the validation set that was previously created.
 We will use the accuracy of the validation set to select the best model.

 ```r